Late equaliser denies Ireland U21 victory against Italy

 Wilfried Gnonto's 96th-minute equaliser denied Ireland U21 side a deserved win against Italy, maintaining Italy's unbeaten record.
 Killian Phillips and Sinclair Armstrong scored for Ireland, but Gnonto scored twice to level the game.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: thejournal_ie » / 🏆 32. in İE
+Read more: The42_ie » / 🏆 5. in İE

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.